-Klonopin is the prescription brand name for the drug clonazepam.
-Klonopin, an anti-anxiety medication, is used to treat panic disorder and seizures and acts as a tranquilizer, slowing the function of the central nervous system.
-Klonopin is classified as a benzodiazepine.
+Klonopin is a prescription brand name for clonazepam, a benzodiazepine drug.
+It is used to treat anxiety disorders and seizures and acts as a tranquilizer, slowing the function of the central nervous system.
 When someone takes Klonopin, the drug binds to gamma-aminobutyric acid (GABA) receptors and increases the effects of the acid.
-GABA is an inhibitory neurotransmitter, so the use of Klonopin slows brain activity and causes people to feel relaxed.
+GABA is an inhibitory neurotransmitter, so Klonopin use slows brain activity and causes people to feel relaxed.

-Klonopin is often the first-line treatment for acute seizure disorders.
-However, the drug should not be a long-term solution for treating panic disorders and seizures.
-This is because tolerance to Klonopin develops relatively quickly, which means the drug becomes less effective as the body becomes accustomed to the presence of the substance in the same dosage.
-Klonopin is also used to treat anxiety disorders aside from panic disorders, although it’s not approved for other anxiety disorder treatment.
-Klonopin can be used to treat alcohol withdrawal syndrome and certain muscle disorders.
+Klonopin can be prescribed for seizure disorders and panic disorders.
+However, the drug should not be a long-term solution for treating these conditions.
+This is because tolerance to Klonopin develops relatively quickly, meaning the drug becomes less effective as the body becomes accustomed to its presence.
+Klonopin is also used to treat anxiety disorders, alcohol withdrawal syndrome and certain muscle disorders.

 The most common side effects of Klonopin are sedation, motor impairment, confusion, loss of libido and cognitive impairments.
-Use of benzodiazepines like Klonopin can also make certain mental health conditions, like depression, worse.
+Use of benzodiazepines like Klonopin can also worsen certain mental health conditions, such as depression.

 Benzodiazepines have resulted in many emergency department visits due to overdose.
 It’s also common for people to use Klonopin recreationally with other substances.
 For example, combining opioids or alcohol with benzodiazepines is common.
 However, pairing these substances increases the likelihood of a dangerous or fatal overdose.